rumenmitov/phantomuserland-snapper/README.md

 - [x] Phantom Virtual Machine is able to work on Genode in 64 bits
 - [x] The subset of kernel sources required to run PVM in a persistent environment
 - [x] Adapters from Genode to Phantom OS low-level interfaces are implemented
+- [x] The debugging and testing of adapters

 What is in progress:

-- [ ] The debugging and testing of adapters is in progress

-What are the future plans:

 - [ ] Finish the port
-  - [ ] Make PVM work in persistent environment
+  - [x] Make PVM work in persistent environment
   - [ ] Rework driver system
   - [ ] Rework and enable networking
-  - [ ] Rework and enable graphics
+  - [x] Rework and enable graphics

+What are the future plans:

 - [ ] Add support to more languages using a WebAssembly runtime

 ### Project layout